iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.9.01.000_00/report.md

 > Reassuring, thorough<br> :date: __2021-04-24 20:09:00__

 > I love how easy it is to meet with my doctor's with such a flexible schedule.
 It even helps to do my therapy sessions in the comfort of my own bedroom!<br> :date: __2021-04-23 18:58:18__

-> I just used this app for the first time.
-I love it!
-I was able to be seen by a doctor from the comfort of my own home.
-I didnt waste 4 hours sitting in an urgent care facility to be seen.
-I will definitely use in the future.
-Since 1st time using app I have used it to have my kids seen.
-The whole family loves it.<br> :date: __2021-04-23 03:34:31__